identitatem/idp-mgmt-operator/README.md

    (NOTE: A little bit later we will correct the `Authorization callback URL` value once we have the generated value.)

 5. Click `Register Application`

+6. Copy the `Client ID` and `Client Secret` values.
+You will need them later on.

 NOTE: You will need to return to the GitHub OAuth a little bit later to correct the `Authorization callback URL`, once the value is generated for you.